martin-trajanovski/angular-firebase-ready/README.md

 ### Serving an AngularFirebaseReady (Angular project) via a development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+**IMPORTANT:** before you start the dev server you need to have your [api](https://github.com/martin-trajanovski/nestjs-heroku-ready) up and running in development mode also.
+Just clone the repo run `yarn install` and `yarn start` and it should do the thing.

 ## Build